-At our member schools we also encourage staff to make a referral to Child FIRST/Orange Door when they have significant concern for a child's wellbeing.
-For more information about making a referral to Child FIRST/Child FIRST see the Policy and Advisory Library: Protecting Children - Reporting and Other Legal Obligations.
+At Wodonga South Primary School we also encourage staff to make a referral to Child FIRST/Orange Door when they have significant concern for a child's wellbeing.
+For more information about making a referral to Child FIRST/Orange Door see the Policy and Advisory Library: Protecting Children - Reporting and Other Legal Obligations.